 Lean, mean and green, “The Mask” is unquestionably a money-making movie machine.
-But there’s nothing mechanical or rote about this offbeat romantic adventure.
+But there’s nothing mechanical or rote about the offbeat romantic adventure.
 This showcase for the talents of Jim Carrey is adroitly directed, viscerally and visually dynamic and just plain fun.
 The box office will be booming just like the title character’s heart, and the film should easily emerge as one of the year’s biggest commercial successes.